 Does Medicare pay for assisted living or nursing home care?

 Medicare does not cover the costs of assisted living, as it is considered custodial care.
 For nursing homes, Medicare covers short-term skilled nursing care for rehabilitation purposes after a qualifying hospital stay, but it does not cover long-term custodial care.
-Medicaid, for those who qualify, is a primary payer for long-term nursing home care.

 What are Activities of Daily Living (ADLs)?

 Activities of Daily Living (ADLs) are basic self-care tasks essential for independent living.
 They include bathing, dressing, eating, toileting, transferring (moving from bed to chair), and continence.
-The level of assistance an individual needs with ADLs often determines the appropriate type of senior care.

 Can someone move from a nursing home back to assisted living?

 Yes, it is possible for someone to move from a nursing home back to assisted living, particularly if their health improves after rehabilitation or acute care.
 This transition depends entirely on the individual’s current health status and their ability to manage a higher degree of independence.
 A healthcare assessment is essential before making such a move.
+It’s a logistical challenge, but certainly achievable with proper planning.

 How do I assess the quality of a nursing home?

 You can assess the quality of a nursing home by checking its ratings on Medicare’s Care Compare website, which provides information on health inspections, staffing, and quality measures.
-Also, read resident and family reviews, and pay close attention during tours to cleanliness, staff interactions, and resident engagement.
-Reviewing state inspection reports also provides valuable insight.

 What is the difference between personal care and skilled nursing care?

 Personal care, often provided in assisted living, involves assistance with Activities of Daily Living (ADLs) like bathing, dressing, and eating, along with medication reminders.
 Skilled nursing care, found in nursing homes, involves medical procedures and treatments that require the expertise of licensed nurses or therapists, such as wound care, IV administration, and rehabilitation therapies.
+It’s a clear distinction between support services and clinical medical care.

 Are there alternatives to assisted living or nursing homes?